indriApollo/screwdriver/README.md

 This mod adds the possibility to modify the wear of "Screwdriver Redo By TenPlus1".

 To adjust the wear, write a value between 0 and 65535 after wear_set_by_user in <modpath>/screwdriver.conf .
-If you entered an invalid value or if the file doesn't exist, a new one with a default value of 300 is (re)created.
+If you entered an invalid value or if the file doesn't exist, a new one with a default value of 0 is (re)created.
 Changes are applied upon reboot.

-Setting the value to 0 will make it unbreakable :)
+Setting the value to 0 will make it unbreakable.
+For the standard screwdriver wear, set value to 300.

 Dependencies : none